practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-3/README.md

 <br/>

-Modula-2+ was the bridge between [Modula-2](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-2#modula-2) and Modula-3, specifically designed for large systems, and added these new main features:
+Modula-2+ was the bridge from [Modula-2](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-2#modula-2) to Modula-3, specifically designed for large systems, and added these new main features:

 - exception handling
 - automatic storage management (garbage collection)